microsoft/PubSec-Info-Assistant/docs/secure_deployment/secure_deployment.md

 >
 >It is recommended to use "secure mode" with a DDoS Protection Plan for Virtual Network Protection, but it is not required.
 There is a limit of 1 DDoS protection plan for a subscription in a region.
 You can reuse an existing DDoS plan in your tenant, Information Assistant can deploy one for you, or you can choose to not use a DDoS Protection Plan on your virtual network.
 >
 >"Secure mode" is also compatible with the [Sovereign Landing Zone (SLZ)](https://aka.ms/slz) which is a [Microsoft Cloud for Sovereignty](https://www.microsoft.com/industry/sovereignty/cloud) offering.
-It is currently only compatible with the *Online* landing zone.
+It is currently only compatible with the *Online* management group scope.
 See the [Secure communication with Microsoft Cloud for Sovereignty](#secure-communication-with-microsoft-cloud-for-sovereignty) section below for more details.

 ## Additional Azure account requirements